termkit/gama/README.md

 ## License

-Distributed under the GNU GENERAL PUBLIC LICENSE Version 3.
+Distributed under the GNU GENERAL PUBLIC LICENSE Version 3 or later.
 See `LICENSE` for more information.

 ## Contact&Author